Fedict/dcattools/datagovbe/openfed10/analysis.md

 ### Taxonomy: Application Types

+To be used in examples of reuse, e.g. "Blog post"

 | Field | Type | Required | Translatable |
 | --- | --- | --- | --- |
 | Title | String | yes | yes |

 ### Taxonomy: Contact Types

+To be used in default contact form, e.g. "General question"

 | Field | Type | Required | Translatable |
 | --- | --- | --- | --- |